 Fall 2013: Crane 26-10 began migration from Necedah with male #38-09 (date unknown) and was reported in Gibson County, Indiana on Nov.
 14-25 — also with pairs #11/09/15-09 and still with #38-09.
 Cranes #26-10 and 38-09 arrived at the Wheeler NWR in Alabama sometime before January 21.
 He was last confirmed there on January 29.

 Spring 2014: Crane #26-10 may be the eighth (and unknown) bird that joined a large group of cranes that departed Wheeler NWR in Alabama and was reported in Gibson County, Indiana, on 21 February and Lawrence County, Illinois, by 22 February.
 When female #7-09 completed migration to the Necedah NWR by 28 March, she was observed with a crane with a nonfunctional transmitter.
-She has since been observed with male #26-10 on the refuge.
+It must have been #26-10, because he's the new mate of #7-09.